Sword making: Heat treating

 After the workpiece is done being formed, it is normalized.
-The blade is then carefully and evenly heated and afterwards cooled slowly.
+The blade is carefully and evenly heated and then cooled slowly.
 The point of normalizing is to remove the stresses which may have built up within the body of the blade while it was being forged.
-During the forging process, the blade might be heated and cooled differentially creating stress, some parts might be hammered more than others, some areas hammered enough to harden them.
+During the forging process, the blade might be heated and cooled differentially creating stress, some parts may be hammered more than others, some areas hammered enough to harden them.
 If these stresses are left in the blade they could affect the finishing and when it came time to heat treat the blade, the hardening and tempering might not be as even.
-Potentially enough stress could be added that the blade would be weak in spots, weak enough that it could fail under enough stress.
+Enough stress could be added that the blade would be weak in spots, which could result in the blade failing entirely.

-As one of the last processes in fabricating a sword is quenching and tempering it.
-Quenching hardens the metal so it holds an edge longer but this also makes it very brittle.
-To restore some ductility and durability the sword is tempered.
-With swords, due to their length, the challenge is greater as in a typical quenching it is possible to bend or warp the blade if it is not introduced to the quenchant smoothly and evenly.
+One of the last processes in fabricating a sword is quenching and tempering it.
+Quenching hardens the metal so it holds an edge longer, but this also makes it very brittle.
+To restore some ductility and durability, the sword is tempered.
+With swords, due to their length, the challenge is greater as in a typical quenching because it is possible to bend or warp the blade if it is not introduced to the quenchant smoothly and evenly.

 Swords could also be differentially hardened so that some parts, like the cutting edge, are harder than the body.

 Finishing

 Finishing encompasses polishing, decorating, and crafting and assembling the hilt, guard and sheath.

 The swordsmith would be most concerned with the state of the blade itself and possibly decorating the blade and preparing the guards and pommel.
-Other artisans would likely be involved in the work of fashioning the hilt, sheath and other furniture; and in any fine decoration.
+Other artisans would likely be involved in the work of fashioning the hilt, sheath and other furniture and in any fine decoration.

+By country

+Italy

+It has been speculated by researchers that swordsmithing has been performed in the northern regions of Italy since at least the 10th Century BCE.
+Areas around Tuscany and Brescia had rich iron ore veins and forests that were conducive to the creation of charcoal for high-heat iron smithing.
+Brescia remained an important swordsmithing and steel manufacturing hub for centuries due to the abundance of manganese content of the local iron ore deposits, which assisted in the creation of high-quality steel.